cytoflow/cytoflow/docs/index.rst

 Quick hint: if you have Anaconda installed, say::

-  conda config --add channels bpteague conda create --name cytoflow cytoflow notebook
+  conda config --add channels bpteague conda create --name cytoflow cytoflow

-to install the latest package from the Anaconda Cloud.
+This creates a new Anaconda environment named ``cytoflow`` and installs the latest package from the Anaconda Cloud.

 For more details of these modules, you're likely to want to see the :ref:`module documents <modindex>`